 Warmup offers one snow melting system, available in two formats: heated mat and heated cable.

 The heated mats have the heated cable pre-spaced on a mesh, for an easy roll-out installation.
 They are 2ft or 3ft wide.
 With a cable spacing providing 50 watts of heat per square foot, the result will be the best even under the harshest conditions.
-The snow melt mat for driveways is available in 120V and 240V.
+The snow melt mat for driveways is available in 240V.

 The heated cable allows for maximum flexibility and generates 12 watts per linear foot.
 The heated snow melt cable is available in 240V.